jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme.txt

 - open the "Q Managers" tab
 - double click on the Queue Provider you want to configure
 - add the jars to the list of jars
-  The "help" icon will give you an idea of what jars to add and how to configure the Q Manager
+  The "help" icon will give you an idea of what jars to add and how to configure the Q Manager.
+The WiKi list them also (https://sourceforge.net/p/jmstoolbox/wiki/Home/)
 - Save -> JMSToolBox : will restart

 Configuring a Session: